 In percolation loss, the water is lost through a continuous zone that is formed between the canal and the water table.
-This zone contains fully saturated soil which establishes a continuous of flow of water lost from the canal and joins the ground water reservoir as shown in figure-1.
+This zone contains fully saturated soil which establishes a continuity of flow of water lost from the canal and joins the groundwater reservoir as shown in figure-1.

 The ‘H’ difference between the top water surface level of the channel to the water table level influence the loss of water through percolation.

 As shown in the figure-2, there exists a zone of saturated soil below the channels accompanied by a zone of soil with decreasing saturation, which in turn is bounded by a zone of soil which is saturated by the capillary action of water raising from the adjacent water table level.

 Hence, from the figure, an unsaturated soil zone is bounded by two zones of sacturared soil.

 If, ‘H’ is the seepage head, ‘h’ is the distance between the water surface level of the canal and the bottom of the saturated zone, ‘hc’ is the capillary head, then the rate of loss due to absorption is dependent on (h + hc).

 Seepage loss in Canals is dependent on the following factors: